tud-cs/oss-collection/README.md

-# TU Dresden - Computer Science: Open Source Projects
+# Open Source Projects of the Faculty of Computer Science at TU Dresden

-This repository contains functionality to generate a HTML and markdown site of all projects entered in `oss-projects.yaml` and computer science groups in `cs-groups.yaml`.
+This repository contains scripts and data to generate HTML and markdown files presenting open source software projects of the [Faculty of Computer Science](https://cs.tu-dresden.de) at [TU Dresden](https://www.tu-dresden.de).
+The sources of information are `oss-projects.yaml`, which describes the projects, and `cs-groups.yaml`, which describes the research groups involved.

 Run `init_site.py` to generate a static HTML page with an overview of all projects.